sebastiangreger/kirby3-selfauth/README.md

 Copyright © 2020 [Sebastian Greger](https://sebastiangreger.net)

-It is discouraged to use this plugin in any project that promotes racism, sexism, homophobia, animal abuse, violence or any other form of hate speech.
+It is discouraged to use this plugin in any project that promotes the destruction of our planet, racism, sexism, homophobia, animal abuse, violence or any other form of hate speech.